Code-Institute-Submissions/Author-Site/README.md

 	* If a product is out of stock I cannot add it to my basket.
 An error message is shown if i try.
 	* On the product page I can click open a drop down to read more of the details
 	* I can add the product to my basket.
-	* When I add a product to my basket I see a modal with a brief overview of my basket and the option to keep shopping (which returns me to the page) to go to my basket
+	* When I add a product to my basket I see a modal with a brief overview of my basket and the option to keep shopping (which returns me to the page) to go to my basket.
+Inspired by [Threadless](https://www.threadless.com/)
 * Basket
 	* The basket, with the number of items in it, is visible from every screen
 	* The basket page allows me to add and remove items from within the basket screen.
-	* When I set an item to 0 I cannot add minus numbers.
-The text has a strikethrough and the update button then turns red to indicate a delete action.
+	* I cannot set less than 0 for any product .
-	* [TODO: set a max number a user can add to the basket]
+	* I cannot add more than 99 of any type of product.
 	* I can return to the product overview to read more about the product.
-    * When I have made a change to the number of items in the basket a button appears to clearly show i need to click update
+	* When I have made a change to the number of items in the basket a button appears to clearly show I need to click update
-	* [TODO: disable the pay button if the page needs to update (or at least pop up some kind of warning]
+	* I cannot click pay while there is an item in my shopping basket that needs to be updated.
 	* I can click pay to be taken to the checkout
 * Checkout
 	* If I try to pay without filling out the required fields the page will not let me submit
-	* I have the option to save the card address to my profile
+	* I have the option to save the card address to my profile if logged in.
 	* I have the option to use the same address for both card and shipping, when I choose this I no longer see the shipping address fields.
 	* When I submit a payment I am taken to a success page that presents me with a message that the order was successful and tells me that an email will be sent to me.
 	* On the success screen I can view my order in detail, including the payment & shipping details.